It is Stefan von Molyneux forhead from freedomain.com.

 So they have to like get circumcised, but it's like highly, highly encouraged.

-And I want that too, but this is like the one thing that I completely disagree with.
+But, um, this is like the one thing that I completely disagree with.

-And I have to like kind of make an argument and not say that it's a barbaric thing and it's insane and this and that, because that's not going to stick.
+And I have to like, kind of make an argument and not say that it's a barbaric thing and it's insane and this and that because that's not going to stick.

 It's not going to convince her.

-And I mean, maybe it was a mistake that I told her, that I talked to her about it at this point.
+And I mean, maybe it was a mistake that I told her that I talked to her about it at this point.

 Maybe I should have waited until there is even a son.